joyelengdev/joyelengdev/README.md

 🚀 **Freelance Developer**

 Welcome to my digital workspace!
-I'm a freelance developer, specializing in creating dynamic, high-quality web applications.
+I'm a software developer, specializing in creating dynamic, high-quality web applications.
 With a passion for coding and a knack for solving complex problems, I help businesses and entrepreneurs bring their ideas to life.

 💼 **What I Do**